fommil/luddcam/README.md

 2. Cost: running on the smaller a [Raspberry Pi Zero 2](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), possibly with a [GamePi13](https://thepihut.com/products/gamepi13-1-3-lcd-game-console-for-raspberry-pi-240-x240), could get the cost to less than $50.
 3. Size: if power consumption can be optimised, and casings made small enough, it might be possible to have something that could control a RASA / HyperStar without  diffraction spikes.
 That could involve an [external display](https://thepihut.com/products/m5papers3-esp32s3-development-kit-with-4-7-eink-display-960-x-540).
 4. Voice: a microphone and speaker could mean replacing the controller and screen, e.g. "how do I get to Casseopia?" followed by "left a bit, up a bit" responses.
 Or a plug-and-play standalone autoguider.

+# Luddite Score

+You can avoid comparing yourself with unatainable god-like images on astrobin by calculating your Luddite Score.

+Start with a score of 10 and deduct a point for every electric motor that you use in a new context, e.g. align, slew, rotate, track, guide, change filters, or focus.

+Many things can use two motors!
+And if you use the same motor for different things, you have to count it twice, e.g. star and polar alignment (2), goto slew (2), tracking (1) and guiding (2) costs 7 points in total.

+An exception is made for people with gear that doesn't have physical knobs for a motor, in which case manual movements are allowed but only if the motor moves only when you are physically pressing the button.

+The perfect Luddite Score is only possible with a [barn door star tracker](https://www.youtube.com/watch?v=P_qqLA0WKJg), or manually controlling the worm gears on an equatorial mount throughout the entire session!
+The purists say you should be using film: they can start with a score of 11.
+Cavemen drawing with rocks can start with 12.

+Be proud to share your score in a project, no matter what it is.
+There's really no wrong answer so long as you enjoyed it!